rwblokzijl/stablecoin-survey/paper.md

 market, and immediately burning them.
 This process will continue to decrease the supply of the asset until the price is back up to 1 dollar.

-#### Benefits of Centralisation
+### Benefits of Centralisation

-Like illustrated in figure \ref{triangle_label}, fiat-collateralized pegs can not be maintained by a fully decentralised system.
-The limiting factor is the fact that fiat-currencies need to be held by some party.
+While decentralised currencies can peg to fiat-currencies, these pegs can not be maintained by maintaining fiat collateral.
+This is because fiat-currencies need to be held in trust by some party.
+There simply is no such thing as a decentralised bank account.
+Having real fiat-currency in reserve lends legitimacy to the system.
+Even in the case of very turbulent markets, there will always be enough collatoral to repurchase every token from the market.
+This makes centralised stablecoins, the safest, and most achievable stablecoin.

-Some argue the price guarantees of pegging to a fiat-currency outweighs the sacrifice of decentralisation.
-The success of currencies like Tether [@Tether:whitepaper], Centres USDC [@Centre:whitepaper], PAXos [@PAXos:whitepaper], and TrueUSD[@TrueUSD:whitepaper] illustrate this with their combined market capitalization of 5 Billion USD.
+The success of the 3 top stablecoins Tether [@Tether:whitepaper], Centre's USDC [@Centre:whitepaper] and Binance's BUSD [@Binance:whitepaper] prove the benefit of the system with their combined market capitalization of 99 Billion USD.

-#### Critiques of Centralisation and solutions
+### Critiques and dangers of Centralisation

-It goes without saying that having a centralised storage of anything creates a central point of failure and control.
-Since trust in the crypto space has long been based on what is verifiable, proving the absence of fraud becomes a new challenge.
-To address the concerns of coin holders the different stablecoin market makers provide different guarantees with respect to the proper storage of collateral.
+Having a centralised storage does create a central point of failure.
+Since trust in the crypto space has been based on what is public on the blockchain and verifiable, proving the absence of fraud in the centralised systems becomes a new challenge.
+To address the concerns of token holders, the different stablecoin organisations provide some indication of the proper storage of collateral.
 Common ways to improve investor confidence include:

-1. Regular audits providing proof of collateral (Tether [@Tether:whitepaper], USDC [@Centre:whitepaper], PAXos [@PAXos:whitepaper], TrueUSD [@TrueUSD:whitepaper])
+1. Regular audits providing proof of collateral in escrows (Tether [@Tether:whitepaper], USDC [@Centre:whitepaper], PAXos [@PAXos:whitepaper], TrueUSD [@TrueUSD:whitepaper])
 2. Multiple independent collateral trust accounts (TrueUSD [TrueUSD:whitepaper], Stasis Euro [@Stasis:whitepaper])
 3. Subjecting themselves to established regulations and providing FDIC- insurance.
 (PAXos [@PAXos:whitepaper])
+4. Organising the escrows as "bankruptcy remote" companies, that will still pay out collatoral if the organisation goes bankrupt.

-Through these means stablecoin organisations aim to counteract the lack of transparency and the risk of under-collateralization.
+Through these means stablecoin organisations aim to counteract the lack of transparency and the fear of under-collateralization by investors.

-#### Expansions on fiat-currency pegging
+### Expansions on fiat-currency pegging

-Essentially, a centralised currency-pegged stablecoin is just a tokenised fiat-currency.
+Essentially, a centralised currency pegged stablecoin is just a tokenised fiat-currency.
 This concept can be expanded to more than just traditional currencies.
 Using tokenisation and central storage it is possible to peg the value of a crypto coin to anything that has value in the real world.
 As such